How Many 2/5 Are in One? Unveiling the Power of Fraction Division

 Method 1: The Reciprocal Approach – A Classic Technique

 The most common and efficient way to divide fractions is by using the reciprocal.
-Remember, the reciprocal of a fraction is simply the fraction flipped upside down.
+Which means remember, the reciprocal of a fraction is simply the fraction flipped upside down.
 To divide by a fraction, we multiply by its reciprocal.

 Let's apply this to our problem: